fsr5-fhaachen/portals/README.md

 ### production

-This project uses laravel octane with roadrunner as production server.
+This project uses laravel octane with frankenphp (roadrunner in earlier releases) as production server.
 You can install the server with:

-This step will also ask you to download the roadrunner binary.
+This step will also ask you to download the frankenphp (roadrunner in earlier releases) binary.

 ```sh
 php artisan octane:install